radiumone-engage/r1-engage-unity/README.md

 * libR1AdMobMediationAdapter.jar - optional...include if ad mediation is setup using the AdMob network
 * libR1MoPubMediationAdapter.jar - optional...include if ad mediation is setup using the MoPub network

+In addition to these files, please include the android-support-v4 lib in your Android folder.

 The iOS specific library files include:
 * libR1ConnectEngage - required
 * libR1AdMobMediationAdapter - optional...include if ad mediation is setup using the AdMob network